letoram/safespaces/README.md

 presented by the string rather than going for the first one available.
 If this is set, setup won't progress until the correct display has been found.

-prelaunch = true | false : This will launch the vr bridge tool before setting up a rendering pipeline etc.  It is primarily needed for HMD devices that don't register or behave as displays until after some device specific initial commands have been sent.

 display\_rotate = cw90 | ccw90 | 180 | cw90ccw90 : This specifies the base
 orientation of the display.

 distortion\_model = basic, none : Using the universal distortion shader from the OpenHMD project or disable barrel distortion altogether.

-no\_combiner = true | false : Normally the left and right eye are rendered as separate rendertarget passes then combined with a distortion shader into a third rendertarget that then gets sent to the screen.
-Depending on video platform and so on, this might burn fillrate by causing one extra blit pass.
-This is mainly for windowed like modes.

 headless = true | false : This mode does not expect to be mapped to a display but rather outputs to whatever arcan happens to pick based on the video platform